+Geographic Information Systems (GIS) are a vital tool for resource management.
 Most of the categories of information discussed above have a geospatial component.
-GIS is used for all of the river management activities previously described.
-Each of the state, county and Federal agencies in the LMR has GIS layers covering its area of responsibility.
-Each USACE District maintains its own.
+Each of the state, county and Federal agencies in the LMR has GIS layers covering its area of responsibility and new layers are constantly being created for operations, maintenance, new construction and research.
 The agencies share data and the USGS has a GIS data warehouse to promote data sharing.
-However, the data is not all the same standard and it is in different projections.
-Data shared among agencies has to be corrected and is not always kept updated.
+However, the data layers are not all at the same standard and are in varying projections.
+Data shared among agencies has to be corrected, is not always kept updated and is often not publicly viewable.

 The LMRCC is developing a pilot geospatial tool to provide data storage, retrieval, and data viewing capabilities using web technologies.
 This project will serve as a tool for the LMRRA Habitat and Recreation Needs Assessments.
 It will use existing geospatial data for the project area, and will provide an example of how a regional data repository could be developed.
+Appendix E lists the GIS layers which will be included in the pilot project.